 Over 25 Years:

 Annual Leave will be 37.5 Hr.
 Workweek: 225 Hrs.
+(30 days)

-(30 days) Earned at the rate of 40 Hr.
+Earned at the rate of 40 Hr.
 Workweek: 240 Hrs.
 (30 days)

+11.55% of all Regular

+Hours Paid

-- e.
-Regular Hours Paid as used in this Article include all hours paid except overtime, standby time, call-time, and full-time out-service training. - f.
-Employees shall be credited with a year of service for each 26 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period. - g.
-Employees may be eligible for up to one additional annual leave day to be earned at the beginning of the next leave calendar year provided the requirements of Article 17, Section 12 are met. - Section 2.
-Vacation Pay shall be the employee's regular rate of pay in effect for the employee's regular classification. - Section 3.
+c.
+Regular Hours Paid as used in this Article include all hours paid except overtime, standby time, call-time, and full-time out-service training.

+d.
+Employees shall be credited with a year of service for each 26 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period.

+e.
+Employees may be eligible for up to one additional annual leave day to be earned at the beginning of the next leave calendar year provided the requirements of Article 17, Section 12 are met.

+Section 2.
+Vacation Pay shall be the employee's regular rate of pay in effect for the employee's regular classification.

+Section 3.
 Vacations shall be scheduled and granted for periods of time requested by the employee subject to management's responsibility to maintain efficient operations.
 If the nature of the work makes it necessary to limit the number of employees on vacation at the same time, the employee who first submits a request for vacation on particular dates shall have his/her request granted.
 If two or more employees shall have requested the same vacation period and have submitted their vacation requests on the same date, preferential rights shall be determined by lot.

-For the purposes of this Section, requests for personal and annual leave will have equal priority. - Section 4.
-If a holiday occurs during the work week in which vacation is taken by an employee, the holiday shall not be charged to annual leave. - Section 5.
-An employee who becomes ill during his/her vacation will not be charged annual leave for the period of illness provided he/she furnishes satisfactory proof of such illness to the Employer upon his/her return to work. - Section 6.
+Section 4.
+If a holiday occurs during the work week in which vacation is taken by an employee, the holiday shall not be charged to annual leave.

+Section 5.
+An employee who becomes ill during his/her vacation will not be charged annual leave for the period of illness provided he/she furnishes satisfactory proof of such illness to the Employer upon his/her return to work.

+Section 6.
 Unused annual leave shall be carried over from one calendar year to the next provided that in no case shall the amount thus carried over exceed forty five (45) days (337.5 hours).
 However, employees will be permitted to carry over annual leave in excess of the forty-five day limit into the first seven (7) pay periods of the next calendar year.
 Any days carried over in accordance with this Section which are not scheduled and used during the first seven (7) pay periods of the next calendar year will be converted to sick leave, subject to the 300 day limitation contained in Article 17, Section 2.
-Scheduling of those days carried over shall be in accordance with Section 3 above. - Section 7.
-Any employee separated from the service of the Employer for any reason prior to taking his/her vacation shall be compensated in a lump sum for the unused vacation he/she accumulated up to the time of separation at his/her regular rate of pay at the time of separation. - Section 8.
-To the extent allowable under law, effective as soon as practical thereafter, the Employer will adopt a tax-qualified Leave Payout Plan.
-All employees who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave,
+Scheduling of those days carried over shall be in accordance with Section 3 above.

+Section 7.
+Any employee separated from the service of the Employer for any reason prior to taking his/her vacation shall be compensated in a lump sum for the unused vacation he/she accumulated up to the time of separation at his/her regular rate of pay at the time of separation.